-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities: Property taxes and sales taxes are expected to remain fairly constant compared with the 2020-21 fiscal year due to continued strengthening economic conditions.
+Governmental Activities: Property taxes and sales taxes are expected to remain constant compared to 2020-2021 due to continued strengthening economic conditions.
+ARPA funds will be available during the 2021-2022 and 2022-2023 fiscal years.
+Council has not decided at this time what these funds will be used for.

 Normal budgeted expenditures in the General Fund are expected to remain relatively constant.
-The Town has completed the process of developing the property behind Town Hall as a community park.
-A grant has been received during the 2019-20 fiscal year.
-Future capital spending will be directed toward the Wall Historical structure.
+The Town will be completing the renovation of the Historical Wall Home in 2021-2022.
+Future capital spending will be directed toward revitalization of the town in 2021- 2022.

-The Town has chosen not to appropriate fund balance in the fiscal year 2021 budget.
+The Town has chosen not to appropriate fund balance in the fiscal year 2022 budget.
 Management believes that increased revenues and continued restrictions on spending will maintain the Town's financial position.
-As the Town considers future revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$27,679 at current values and collection rate.
+As the Town considers future revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$29,258 at current values and collection rate.
 Though management believes current growth will generate enough revenue to support Town operations, a careful analysis of property tax revenue will be considered in future years' budgets.